Sándor Lévai

 Katalin Sándor Lévai (16 July 1935 – 5 October 2009) was a Hungarian international motorcycle speedway rider.
-He earned 1 cap for the Hungary national speedway team and 1 cap for the England national speedway team.
+He earned 1 cap for the Hungary national speedway team and one cap for the England national speedway team.

 Speedway career

-Lévai was six times champion of Hungary, winning the Hungarian Championship for six consecutive years from 1951 to 1956.
+Lévai was a six-time champion of Hungary, winning the Hungarian Championship for six consecutive years from 1951 to 1956.
 He fled Hungary during the Hungarian Revolution of 1956.

-He rode in the top tiers of British Speedway from 1963 to 1975, riding for various clubs.
+Lévai rode in the top tiers of British Speedway from 1963 to 1975, riding for various clubs.

-After spells at Stoke Potters and Norwich Stars he joined Belle Vue Aces and stayed with them for four seasons.
-After Belle Vue he joined Newport Wasps and rode as their number one rider.
+After spells at Stoke Potters and Norwich Stars, Lévai joined Belle Vue Aces and stayed with them for four seasons.
+After Belle Vue, he joined Newport Wasps and rode as their number one rider.

-He had the unusual distinction of being the only non-Commonwealth rider capped by the England national speedway team.
+Lévai had the unusual distinction of being the only non-Commonwealth rider capped by the England national speedway team.